 Sometimes a student may have educational needs that cannot be met within the programs available in a public school district.
-At times, an out-of-district placement in a private school setting may be necessary.
+At times, an out-of-district placement in a nearby public school district or in a private school setting may be necessary.
 Most communities have private or not-for-profit schools that specialize in a variety of areas, such as autism, behavior, and schools for students who are deaf and/or blind.
 Public schools vary in their available programming.
 If they are unable to provide the appropriate special education services that students need, they are legally required to pay for tuition and transportation to an out-of-district placement.

-highly specialized schools with certified staff trained to work with a specific population of students.
+Out-of-district placements are highly specialized schools with certified staff trained to work with a specific population of students.
 Services are based on best practices, the most current research and materials are utilized, and most schools have direct access to more immediate audiological support.
 Students receive all day, direct support from staff who are highly trained and certified.